 Thai Sticky rice is a staple in Northern Thai cuisine and can now be enjoyed in your own home using common kitchen tools.

 Traditionally Thai sticky rice is made in a tall round pot with a large bamboo insert in the pot.
 The rice is then cooked with steam instead of being boiled like traditional rice.
-So again the method isn't very complicated, but storing such bulky items is a challenge, and then taking them out for one simple task can seem daunting.

 And the sticky rice was perfect!!
 Best of all none of the rice sticks and cleanup is seriously so much easier.
 I wish I could take credit for this, but it's actually from another blogger She Simmers.